 Beef bourguignon is a classic French stew recipe.
-This whole30 (paleo option) beef bourguignon recipe can be made in your Instant Pot or slow cooker.
+Make this low-carb, paleo & whole30 version in your slow cooker or Instant Pot.

 - 8 ounces mushrooms, sliced

 - 2 bay leaves

 - Add all ingredients to the slow cooker.
 Stir to mix well.

 - Cook HIGH 3-4, LOW 6-8.